 At Writtle Infant School home learning refers to any learning activity that pupils are asked to do outside of normal lesson time.
-The home learning tasks are generally related to work that pupils are doing in school, often as preparation, consolidation, follow-up or extension.
+The home learning tasks can be related to work that pupils are doing in school, often as preparation, consolidation, follow-up or extension or from an activity passport of activities that children can choose from, given out once every half term.
 Home learning can be done by pupils working on their own or with the support of parents or carers.
 Information is given via the school newsletter and in a dedicated section on our website.

 Please note that should parents decide to take their children out of school, for example for a holiday, it is impractical to offer work, for example the learning set for the week may be changed depending on the understanding of the children or the lessons may be practical.
 Children can read or use Bug club or parents can assist their children to write a diary.
-Other apps may be used for example we are trialling a Powermaths app.